Ebazhanov/linkedin-skill-assessments-quizzes/it-operations/it-operations-quiz.md

 - [ ] Yes.
 Incognito mode encrypts data packets, making it difficult for websites to track your activity.
 - [x] No. Some websites track by ID, and if you sign into a site even in incognito, your activity is known.
 - [ ] Yes.
 Incognito mode blocks all cookies and tracking IDs and suppresses browser history.

+#### Q16.
+What must you confirm before performing a processor upgrade?

+- [x] The new processor is compatible with the current motherboard.
+- [ ] The new processor is the same type as the old.
+- [ ] The new processor is compatible with the operating system.
+- [ ] The new processor fits into the old processor's slot.

+#### Q17.
+Which type of storage has the fastest data access speeds?

+- [ ] Secure Sockets Layer drive
+- [x] solid-state drive
+- [ ] serial attached storage device
+- [ ] SCSI drive